Hey there fellow angler! If you’re here, you must be searching for the best surf fishing reels.

 Last on the list is durability.
 Ball bearings are a crucial component of any fishing reel, so I always prioritise their durability first.
 But since it’s already been covered earlier, I’ll be focusing on the other components of a fishing reel.

-Aside from ball bearings, your handle and the reel body have to be durable.
+Aside from ball bearings, your handle and reel body have to be durable.
 I haven’t seen a handle rust before any other part of a reel yet though, so I feel it isn’t a priority.
 The reel body requires much more attention.

 When surf fishing, saltwater isn’t your only enemy.
 Sand is also a big threat to your reel.